-Moral Majority or Loving Minority?
-I’ll Take the Latter, Please.
+Moral Majority or Love-Driven Minority?
+(The Latter, Please)

 Some say that Christians should support one political party and should never support the other.
 Interestingly, there are people from the left as well as from the right who talk this way.
 I don’t think it’s that simple.
 Let’s talk about a few reasons why, shall we?

 Christians have liberty in things that are non-essential, including politics.
 The political left and the political right both have good things to say, and both have their problems as well.
 It can be damaging and shortsighted to think otherwise.